d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis-rnn.md

 train_iter, test_iter, vocab = d2l.load_data_imdb(batch_size)
 ```

-## Use a Recurrent Neural Network Model
+## Using a Recurrent Neural Network Model

 In this model, each word first obtains a feature vector from the embedding
 layer.
 Then, we further encode the feature sequence using a bidirectional